Erfassung/Multispectral-UAV-Crop-Classification-Pipeline/README.md

 ##  Overview

 This pipeline transforms raw multispectral orthoimages and crop field vectors into machine learning-ready datasets with spatially-aware train/validation/test splits.
-It's designed for time-series crop classification using Random Forest and other ML algorithms.
+It's designed for time-series crop classification using Random Forest and other ML and DL algorithms.

 ### Key Features